multiverse-os/oht/README.md

 There are a few major roadblocks in creating a trustless decentralized application:

 * *Service Discovery* - currently there is no practical way for peers to connect without leveraging a a trusted seed for peers.
 One possible solution is leveraging a separate larger established DHT to maintain a list of potential peers.

 * *Consensus* - It would be preferable to to have some optional method of consensus for DHT settings over hard coding the settings.
 One possible solution is leveraging a seperate larger established DHT to maintain a cryptographically verified configuration.

+*Notes* for name resolution Bitcoin OP_RETURN based name resolution (https://github.com/telehash/blockname).
+The issue of service discovery is essentially a consensus issue so an existing blockchain seems to be the most practical.
+Possibly research Chord4S as it promises to provide decentralized service discovery.

 ## Building Decentralized Applications
 The best way to use the codebase in its current stage is to fork the repository.